JanaSabuj/blog/janasabujblog/content/_index.md

 - intro
 ---

-Hello, My name is *Sabuj*.
+Hello, My name is *Sabuj* (translates to *green* in Bengali).
 Welcome to my personal space in the vast Internet !

 I work as a Software Engineer in [Flipkart](https://www.flipkart.com/) and love experimenting with technology, especially *cloud native*.
 I like to share my thoughts and coding experiments through tech [blogs]({{< ref "/posts" >}} "Blogs") on *Medium*.
 Talk to me up about: *linux, networks, systems, elb, golang, cloud, kuberentes, istio, cilium, docker, c++ etc.*